WeatherwaxCosplay/Robodragon/README.md

 ## Current Status

-1. Currently still at the design and prototype stage.
-2. After some deliberation, the project has settled on Arduino-compatible MCUs (Micro-Controller Units) in preference to an earlier Raspberry Pi 3 design.
-The Teensy 3.2 has been selected on the basis of its small form factor, high processor speed and large flash and program memory capacity.
+1. Based on Teensy 3.2 or 3.6 MCU, mainly due to processor speed and program memory demands.
+Also works on Arduino Due but will NOT work on standard Arduino UNO.
+2. Core programming complete for both remote control and stand-alone (pre-programmed) modes.
 3. Arduino code libraries developed for the wireless gamepad controller and SPI displays.
-4. Principal challenges have been a) working within Teensy 3.2 memory constraints, and b) getting the SPI displays to be stable in a mobile cosplay context.
+4. Mechanical framework for head and wings complete and tested.
+5. Remaining task is to incorporate electronics and mechanics into dragon 'body'.